 Let’s see, we’ve got the cords, the neck pillow, the socks – but where to put them?
 Try a Baggu, says one of our frequent flyers.
 The simplest large nylon tote costs just $12 and holds an impressive 50 lbs. of stuff.

-Tip: While FareCompare doesn’t endorse products, one of our employees swears by this.
+Tip: FareCompare doesn’t endorse products but an employee swears by this.

-If there’s something you must take, keep it on you or in the carry-on.
-This is also true for any sleeping aid you use (and we trust it’s been prescribed by a professional.
-We’ve also heard from some folks who tell us mini bottles of alcoholic beverages (50 ml.) are small enough to pass through security – but careful, some airlines may not allow this.
+If there’s something you must take for your health, keep it on you or in a carry-on.
+This is also true for any sleeping aid you might typically take on a plane.
+We’ve also heard from folks who tell us mini bottles of alcoholic beverages (50 ml.) are small enough to pass through security – but be forewarned that some airlines may not allow this.

 9. The snacks

-Stuff a few granola or power bars or something in your pocket.
+Stuff a few granola bars or power bars or something to munch in your pocket.
 You will get hungry and that cart will be slow (and food on many low cost carriers is not free).

-Tip: More suggestions on what to bring – good food and crappy food.
+Tip: More suggestions for good food and crappy food.